Validating Design Tokens Against JSON Schema in CI

 • © Unresolved Alias References: Circular dependency loops or broken {token.path} syntax cause validation timeouts.

-Run the validator with --verbose or --errors flags to extract exact line numbers and JSON paths.
+Run the validator with allErrors: true in the Ajv config to extract all errors in a single pass.
 Cross-reference the error output with your token generation pipeline to determine if the issue originates from Figma export scripts, manual edits, or automated sync jobs.
 Implement a pre-commit hook using lint-staged to catch syntax errors before they trigger full CI runs.

 [ERROR] Token validation failed at path: $.spacing.base.value